mvirgo/MLND-Capstone/README.md

 * Time series - especially when going slower, frame to frame images have little change and could allow the final model to "peek" into the validation data
 * Lines not extending far enough down - although the lane lines may be visible in the regular image, they may disappear in the perspective-transformed image, making it impossible to label
 * Given that I am manually drawing lines in red (for putting through the CV-based model for labelling of line data purposes), tail lights at night could potentially add unwanted data points in the thresholded images.
 Additionally, blue LED lights at night could also cause problems if I were to draw lines in blue.
 I have not as of yet looked at how much green is in each image, but assume grass or leaves could also cause issues.
+* Certain images failed with the histogram and had to be slightly re-drawn, in a select few cases meaning the drawn line needed to be extended further than the original image showed.

 ## Upcoming
 * Finish manual re-draw of lane lines (to maximize CV-based labels for feeding into neural network)